-Further chapters in Aspray and Ceruzzi 2008.
+- Further chapters in Aspray and Ceruzzi, Internet and American Business.
 This is the only good broad survey so far of the commercial use, rather than the initial production of Internet technology: it's part history, part policy study.
-See in particular Haigh's second chapter, on search engines and portals; Campbell-Kelly and Garcia-Swartz on computer utility/software-as-service; and Aspray on filesharing and the music industry.
+See in particular Haigh's second chapter, on search engines and portals; Campbell-Kelly and Garcia-Swartz on computer utility/software-as-service; and Aspray on filesharing and the music industry. - Campbell-Kelly, Martin, et al, Computer: a history of the information machine, 3rd edition.
+Boulder: Westview 2014.
+Chapter 12 For this chapter, in particular, make sure you do use the third edition of the book (available online). - Weber, Marc, "Self-fulfilling history: how narrative shapes preservation of the online world".
+Information and Culture 51 (2016), 54-80.